Barrier removal Conservation

 This work is often termed “Aquatic Organism Passage” or AOP due to the broad ecosystem benefits that are achieved when our rivers and streams retain connectivity across habitats.

-It may not always be top of mind for anglers, but rivers and streams are long, linear habitats that are highly vulnerable to disconnection across several planes: upstream to downstream; instream to floodplain; groundwater to instream; within the water column, etc. This linear core habitat needs to be minimally disturbed, and the long-term sustainability is protected through buffering habitats along the core and connectivity between habitat patches.
+It may not always be top of mind for anglers, but rivers and streams are long, linear habitats that are highly vulnerable to fragmentation across several planes: upstream to downstream; instream to floodplain; groundwater to instream; and within the water column.
+River habitats historically were not afforded thoughtful consideration in decisions about infrastructure, land management and water use, leading to fragmentation that inhibits the overall system productivity and threatens long-term sustainability.

 Until last summer, connectivity issues across the Driftless Area were only moderately understood.
-The USFWS Fish Passage Program regional staff has indicated that the lack of information about systemic connectivity has been a significant concern for years, but limited resources and competing priorities of the myriad agencies managing watersheds, fisheries and road infrastructure have not allowed much progress in closing the knowledge gap.
+The USFWS Fish Passage Program regional staff indicated that the lack of information about systemic connectivity has been a significant concern for years, but limited resources and competing priorities of the myriad agencies managing watersheds, fisheries and road infrastructure have not allowed much progress in closing the knowledge gap.

 Trout Unlimited set about to change that by amassing the financial resources and providing training and access to proven assessment methods to begin closing that gap.